deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 ### URI Schemes on linux <a id="linux-uri-schemes"></a>

 Can only be tested in builds that have a desktop file.
-The simplest way to do this is to install the appimage generated by `npx electron-builder --linux AppImage`.
+The simplest way to do this is to install the appimage generated by `pnpm electron-builder --linux AppImage`.
 (Installing with AppImageLauncher)

 ### Disable code signing on packaging for macOS